How to Open Big CSV Files – an Ultimate Guide

 - Encoding Problems: Differences in character encoding can cause import issues, especially when handling data from diverse sources.

-Now that we've explored why CSV files could get so large and the challenges they present when you need to open and work them, let's focus on how to choose the right tools to handle them effectively.
+Now that we’ve examined why CSV files become large and the challenges they pose, let's focus on how to choose the right tool to handle them effectively.

 - Performance and Speed: Handling large files efficiently without excessive resource consumption.